uprm-research-resto/coliform-project/README.md

 #Changelog
 * Version 0.1
     - Initial Build
 * Version 0.1.1
     - Added install requirements to wheel package
 * Version 0.2
     - Added MultiPlot and GPIO
     - Revamped OneWire and ArduCAM
     - Added PyPI Classifiers
 * Version 0.2.1
     - Transferred Project GUI into Coliform module
 * Version 0.2.2
     - Added GPL License classifiers.
 * Version 0.3
     - Internal refactoring and cleaning up.
 * Version 0.4
     - Merged Heater and Pump modules into a generic one called RPiGPIO
 * Version 0.5
     - Added support for [picamera](https://github.com/waveform80/picamera), to use with our OV5647
     - Added corresponding GUI entries in order to get our results from OV5647
     - Began phasing out ArduCAM code
     - Added average intensity display to GUI
     - Added intensity to location plot.
     - General debugging for new camera features
     - Not Tested on RPi yet!
 * Version 0.5.1
     - Stable tested release.
     - Fixed minor errors in previous beta version
     - Has minor GUI formatting errors.
 * Version 0.5.2
     - Hotfix:
         - Fixed formatting errors found in previous version.
 * Version 0.5.3
     - Fixed GUI formatting.
 * Version 0.6
-  - Major Update:
+    - GUI and RPiCamera:
         - Changed intensity display range to 0-256
         - Fixed old formatting issues from OneWire module
         - Code restructuring for better fit good programming practices
         - Added image 'colorscaling' and functionality to various RPiCamera functions
         - Added more RPiCamera functions that better manage rgb data
 * Version 0.6.1
     - Hotfix:
         - Fixed plots grid layout, and eliminated camera detection indicator because of critical error.
 * Version 0.6.2
-  - Minor Update:
     - GUI:
         - Now Show Image and Show Plots display figures on different windows.
         - Fixed error display for when heater and pump are not conneted at pin 12 and 11 respectively.
 * Version 0.6.3
     - Separated Camera GUI from the general GUI
     - Added support for changing camera options directly from Camera GUI or from command
 * Version 0.6.4
+    - Camera GUI:
         - Added Take Picture button
 * Version 0.6.5
     - Hotfix:
         - Disabled exposure options until critical error is fixed.
 * Version 0.6.6
     - Changed Camera GUI formatting
     - Added exposure modes
 * Version 0.6.7
     - Fixed green scaling and increased camera speed.
 * Version 0.6.8
     - Found and fixed critical GPIO error in RPiGPIO library.
 * Version 0.6.9.1
+    - Camera GUI and RPiCamera:
         - Added Brightness and Contrast options
 * Version 0.6.9.3
+    - Camera GUI and RPiCamera
     - Added framerate and shutterspeed options
 * Version 0.7.0
+    - Camera GUI and RPiCamera:
         - Added scipy as dependency
         - Added show image option for RBG components
         - Added standard option choices between low light and standard environment, for camera.
         - Added Auto White Balance options for camera
         - Added Save Image option
         - Added Save All option, which saves all images and plot
         - Added Zoom option, which allows delimitation to Region of Interest
         - Added and Import Image option, which allows import of existing image
         - Changed Image display from Show Image option, it now longer shows plot axis
         - Removed Take Picture Default option, now all pictures are taken with Take Picture option
       -  Added Camera Preview option
 * Version 0.7.0.1
     - Removed scipy from setup.py dependencies, now it has to be manually installed before installing this package

 #Usage
 ##Imports